HuaFangYun/BlazorSEO/README.md

 <PageTitle>Weather forecast</PageTitle>
 ```

-Let's add now a `meta` description to hour pages, we do that with the `<HeadContent>` razor tag.
+Let's add now a `meta` description to our pages; we do that with the `<HeadContent>` razor component.

-Inside of `<HeadContent>` add an `HTML` `<meta>` tag, and when you type `name="` IntelliSense will provide you with a long list of available meta tags you can choose from, as you can see in the following image:
+Inside of `<HeadContent>` add an `HTML` `<meta>` tag with the name of `description`.
+Notice that when type `name="` IntelliSense will provide you with a long list of available meta tags you can choose from, as you can see in the following image:

 ![Meta Tags](images/7e9e9c987ec9666cf4f262cf5bb7310309ac834a059f09dd51bc5d0be0407cb3.png)

 For this example, we need to select or type `description`.

->:blue_book: As you can see there are specific tags for different platforms, such as Apple, Microsoft, Twitter, and Open Graph (og:) used by Facebook.
+>:blue_book: As you can see there are specific tags for different platforms, such as Apple, Microsoft, Twitter, and Open Graph (og:), used by Facebook.
 For more information on each platform, check out the resources at the end of this document.

 Place a `<HeadContent>` component, with a description meta tag, below `<PageTitle>` in all three files.